NetNames is one of the world’s largest corporate brand protection specialists

 Through its industry-leading brand protection, domain name management, online security, anti-piracy and acquisition services, the company is responsible for keeping corporate brands one step ahead of online threats across the globe.

-After being acquired by Hg Capital in 2012, the business began looking at ways to build brand awareness across its UK and global markets by re-engaging with the media and repositioning the brand as market leader.
+After being acquired by Hg Capital, the business began looking at ways to build brand awareness across its UK and global markets by re-engaging with the media and repositioning the brand as market leader.

 To support the launch of its global marketing campaign, ‘search.find.stop’, NetNames wanted to develop its thought leadership proposition to position the brand as an expert in online brand protection across eight key territories.